damienmarchandfr/mailboxlayer-node-client/README.md

 ## Configuration

-Before using the mailboxlayer API client you have to setup your account and obtain your API Access Key.
+Before using the mailboxlayer API client, set up your account and obtain your API Access Key.
-You can get it by signing up at https://mailboxlayerlayer.com/product.
+To get your Access Key, sign up at https://mailboxlayerlayer.com/product

 ## SETUP

-MailboxLayer constructor have a IConfig parameter
+MailboxLayer constructor has an IConfig parameter:

     interface  IConfig {
-	    // Required : Given by mailbox after registration
+	    // Given by mailbox after registration (Required)
 	    accessKey:  string
-	    // Required : if you want the API to perform SMTP checks
+	    // If you want the API to perform SMTP checks (Required)
 	    smtp:  boolean
-	    // Required : The mailboxlayer API's real-time verification process does not end with one SMTP check
+	    //  The real-time verification process of the MailBoxLayer API does not end with one SMTP check (Required)
 	    catchAll:  boolean
-	    // Required : http or https
+	    // http or https (Required)
 	    secure:  boolean
-	    // If you want to use database to save api response cache?:  boolean
+	    // If you want to use a database to save API responses (Optional) cache?:  boolean
-	    // Database connector ( required if cache === true )
+	    // Database connector (Required if cache === true) connector?:  AbstractConnector
-	    connector?:  AbstractConnector
     }